roemvaar/cs_notes/computer_systems/linux.md

 Three file streams are automatically opened when a program is started.
 They are stdin, stdout and stderr.
 These are declared in stdio.h and represent the standard input, output and error output.

+### Thread

+Threads of execution, often shortened to threads, are the objects of activity within the process.
+Each thread includes a unique:

+- Program counter
+- Process stack
+- Set of processor registers

+The kernel schedules individual threads, not processes.

+### Process vs Thread

+In traditional Unix systems, each process consists of one thread.
+In modern systems, multithreaded programs - those that consist of more than one thread - are common.

+Linux has a unique implementation of threads: it does not differentiate between threads and processes.
+To Linux, a thread is just a special kind of process.

 ### procfs - file system